top of page

 In 2018 we signed up to the OPAL programme.
 OPAL has grown rapidly since its origins ten years ago and is widely used both in the UK and further afield.
 OPAL believes that “more active and creative playtimes can mean happier and healthier children, and having happier, healthier, more active children usually results in a more positive attitude to learning in school, with more effective classroom lessons, less staff time spent resolving unnecessary behavioural problems, fewer playtime accidents, happier staff and a healthier attitude to life."

 In 2019 Ofsted graded Personal Development, Behaviour and Welfare as outstanding and highlighted that pupils had ‘direct influence on the school’s expectations for behaviour … they create and monitor their own ‘playground charter’.’
+In the 2024 Ofsted report, it stated 'The school actively fosters pupils’ independence.
+As they move up the school, pupils learn to make their own decisions and to resolve issues fairly.
+Adventurous play is encouraged.
+In the weekly ‘play assembly’, pupils work together to plan new play equipment and learn how to assess and manage risk.'

 We hold a weekly Play Assembly to involve children in recognising and celebrating their approach to play.